Taka-Security/sslc/README.md

 Given some Solidity smart contract(s), extract all structs and check if their members could be laid out more efficient (=occupy less storage slots).

+#### Timeout

+If the number of struct members is sufficiently high, the algorithm to find the most efficient layout will run "indefinitely".
+To guard against this, there is a default 10 second timeout to calculate the most efficient layout of any given struct.
+If the timeout is exceeded the calculation will exit and give the "current best slot count" as well as info that the timeout was reached.
+This timeout can be customized using the `-t <secs>` argument.

 ## Dependencies

 Makes use of [solidity-parser-antlr](https://github.com/federicobond/solidity-parser-antlr) to parse Solidity files.